Skip to main content

 • Perform the scc decomposition.

-• Run each component in a pipeline with different but deterministic pipeline_name (same component - same pipeline, you can use names of selected resources in source to construct unique id).
+• Run each component in a pipeline with a different but deterministic pipeline_name (same component - same pipeline; you can use names of selected resources in the source to construct a unique id).

-Each pipeline will have its private state in the destination and there won't be any clashes.
-As all the components write to the same schema you may observe a that loader stage is attempting to migrate the schema, that should be a problem though as long as your data does not create variant columns.
+Each pipeline will have its private state in the destination, and there won't be any clashes.
+As all the components write to the same schema, you may observe that the loader stage is attempting to migrate the schema.
+That should not be a problem, though, as long as your data does not create variant columns.

 Custom decomposition